xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 }
 ```

-The `host_name` is used for nagios to identify the host.
-The `check_command` will define the check for the `HOST STATUS`.
+`host_name` is used for nagios to identify the host.
+The `check_command` will define the checked parameter for the `HOST STATUS`.

-Here is an example to implement the cpu load check to the configuration file by defining `service`.
+Here is an example to implement the cpu load check to the configuration file by defining a `service` to monitor.

 ```bash {linenos=inline, hl_lines=[2, 4], linenostart=16}
 define service {